beyondelastic/velero_vSphere/README.md

 Test yaml files for backup and restore with the Velero vSphere Plugin.

 Storage Class yaml (cis-sc.yaml):
-- Make sure to enter your own storage class name and fatastoreurl into the file before applying it.
+- Make sure to enter your own storage class name and datastoreurl into the file before applying it.

 Ghost Persistent Volume Claim yaml (ghost-claim.yaml):
 - Edit the file and change the storage class name if you have used a different name.